 - Alternatively, you can use an independent researcher who may offer more competitive rates

+Click on the link below to request a paid search using our online form.
 Remember to give as much detail as possible about what documents you would like us to search.

 Alternatively, write to us at: Collections Expertise and Engagement, The National Archives, Kew, Richmond, Surrey, TW9 4DU.

-When will you get a response?
+When will you receive the results of a search?

 - Within 20 working days of receipt of payment